rafaelvrmoura/marvel-heroes/README.md

 ## Instructions
   To consme Marvel API you must have both private and public keys.
-  This project expects that you to create an `APIKeys.plis` file into app's bundle.
+  This project expects that you to create an `APIKeys.plist` file into app's bundle.

 This file must have two elements in the root dictionary: